openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ```

 ###### Ok, Now What?
-This chapter is done.
-It's just the tip of the iceberg in what math can do for graphics.
+This chapter is just the tip of the iceberg in what math can do for graphics.

 In the 'Advanced Graphics' chapter you'll learn about two similar matrices:
 * The _View_ matrix tramsforms the result of the _Model_ matrix to simulate where our camera is supposed to be at.